Mother Love Bone: Reunion concerts

 On April 14, 2010, the four surviving members of Mother Love Bone reunited for the first time in 20 years (with friend and fellow Seattle musician Shawn Smith serving as frontman) as part of a sold-out "Brad and Friends" evening at Seattle's Showbox.
 The songs featured were part of the band's core repertoire from their early days, including "Stardog Champion", "Holy Roller", "Gentle Groove", and a cover of the Argent song "Hold Your Head Up", a favorite encore from the band's early club days around Seattle.

 On May 5, 2018, the band again got together and performed 14 songs (including "Hold Your Head Up") during the event at Seattle’s Neptune Theatre.
 Smith once again provided vocals, along with Ohm Johari (Hell’s Belles).

+Influences

+Mother Love Bone cited influences including Kiss, Queen, Elton John, the Cult, the Melvins, the Stooges, Black Sabbath, Guns N' Roses, Aerosmith, Deep Purple, Led Zeppelin, T. Rex, the Doors and the Velvet Underground.